#ThinkLanguages TY Event

 Discover a world of languages and cultures at #ThinkLanguages.
 Celebrate all the fun and benefits of foreign language learning.

-We called on TY students, TY coordinators and MFL teachers to manage their own local event with the support of the Languages Connect team.
-Languages Connect provided online support and event management kits including Student and Teacher Guides, posters, flyers and promotional material for the day e.g. bunting, merchandise & prizes.
+We are calling on TY students, TY coordinators and MFL teachers to manage their own local event with the support of the Languages Connect team.
+Languages Connect will provide online support and event management kits including Student and Teacher Guides, posters, flyers and promotional material for the day e.g. bunting, merchandise & prizes.

-A mix of supports including streamed keynote speakers, 14 online workshops in 11 different languages, and the chance to have a live workshop or speaker at your school was also made available to registered schools.
+A mix of supports including streamed keynote speakers, a range of online workshops in many different languages, and the chance to have a live workshop or speaker at your school was also made available to registered schools.

 How to Think Global and Act Local for #ThinkLanguages?